 Being named the most lightning struck place on Earth has brought tourists to the area.
 But tourists do not stay.
 They do not spend money, so villagers continue to fish for subsistence.
 Danger and poverty will not go away anytime soon, but helping to reduce lightning risk can make a difference.
 “This is the first study to address seasonal predictability,” Díaz-Lobatón said.
 “It helps people.
 That’s what makes us happy.
 That’s really what motivates us.
 That’s the whole point.”

 Albrecht, R., S. Goodman, D. Buechler, R. Blakeslee, and H. Christian.
 2016.
 LIS 0.1 Degree Very High Resolution Gridded Lightning Climatology Data Collection.
-Data sets available online from the NASA Global Hydrology Resource Center DAAC, Huntsville, AL, U.S.A. doi:10.5067/LIS/LIS/DATA306.
+Data sets available online from NASA's Global Hydrology Resource Center (GHRC) DAAC, Huntsville, AL, U.S.A. doi:10.5067/LIS/LIS/DATA306.

 Díaz-Lobatón, J. 2012.
 Energética de los relámpagos del Catatumbo.
 Trabajo Especial de Grado.
 Translation: Energetics of the Catatumbo Lightning.
 BSc Thesis.
 Departmento de Física, Facultad de Ciencias de Universidad del Zulia.
 Maracaibo 102pp.

 Muñoz, Á. G., J. Díaz-Lobatón, X. Chourio, and M. J. Stock.
 2016.
 Seasonal prediction of lightning activity in North Western Venezuela: Large-scale versus local drivers.
 Atmospheric Research 172–173: 147–162. doi:10.1016/j.atmosres.2015.12.018.

 |About the remote sensing data|